 For cobalt, lead, and manganese, the monitored ambient concentrations were significantly below the ABC.
 DEQ believes that continued use of these metals, as limited by the agreement, would not likely result in ambient concentrations that exceed the ABCs.

 The situation for ambient chromium VI is different than the other metals for two reasons.
 First, DEQ does not have chromium VI ambient monitoring data when Bullseye was using chromium.
 Second, we don’t know how much, if any, chromium III gets converted to chromium VI in the furnaces.
 Therefore, the agreements limit the maximum amount of chromium III that the companies can begin using and the agreements then allow the amount to increase if ambient monitoring is below the action levels in the agreements.
 As noted above, neither company can use chromium VI until they have emission controls installed.

+Selenium: need info from OHA about selenium.
+There is no ABC, little info from ATSDR, and selenium is not addressed in 6S.
+Selenium is not addressed in agreement at this time.

+and selenium at ambient monitors in North and Southeast Portland

+Why is beryllium not in the agreement?

+Neither Bullseye nor Uroboros use beryllium in the stained-glass furnaces.

+Why is DEQ monitoring for beryllium?

+DEQ is monitoring for beryllium because it is automatically covered by the analytical method used for monitoring the other metals.

+Why is cobalt not in the agreement?

+Cobalt is not in the agreement because the ambient levels of cobalt monitored in October of 2015 are far below DEQ’s Ambient Benchmark Concentration.
+The Ambient Benchmark Concentration for cobalt is 100 ng/m3; the maximum monitored level is 3.5 ng/m3 and the average of the October data is 0.9 ng/m3.

 How do we know if levels of metals in the air are safe after they start using chromium again?